dxrcy/lure/README.md

 A simple Lua-inspired scripting language.

-Actually it is inspired by Lua, Rust, Zig, Haskell, and probably others.
+Actually it is inspired by Lua, Rust, Zig, Haskell, Go, and probably others.

 At the moment is is just a concept...